Reducing the Risk of Groundwater Contamination by Improving Drinking Water Well Conditions

 State well regulations (RSMo 256.600) require reports of well plugging.
 These regulations also explain well-closing requirements:

 - Remove pump, piping and any other obstructions from the well.

 - Close the entire length of unused wells with slurries of cement or clay.

 - Chlorinate the well before sealing it.
 Seal the entire length of the well to prevent surface water from entering the groundwater and to prevent contamination movement from one aquifer to another.

-- The goal of proper sealing is to restore as closely as possible the geologic conditions that existed before the well was built.
-For specific requirements, consult the Division of Geology and Land Survey in Rolla (Contact information) or your local MU Extension center.
+The goal of proper sealing is to restore as closely as possible the geologic conditions that existed before the well was built.
+For specific requirements, consult the Missouri Geological Survey Division, Missouri Department of Natural Resources in Rolla, Mo., at 573-368-2165.

 Proper well closing takes time and money.
 Costs vary with the well depth, diameter and geology of the area.
 Spending a few hundred dollars plugging an unused well near your home may prevent contamination of your drinking water.

 A method of well closure that may be less expensive was approved in February 1990.
 Chipped bentonite products may now be used to fill wells and drillholes.